Matthew Wyard, Jim Hirschmann and Rosa Thomas write for Local Government Lawyer on the framework concerning the duty to consult in public law.

 E v F - Jim represented an excluded child before a governors' review panel.
 The pupil had been permanently excluded for bringing a BB gun into school and discharging it.
 The case involved legal submissions in relation to a headteacher’s discretion to depart from the school’s policy.
 The governors ordered the pupil’s reinstatement.

-Jim Hirschmann has a very strong public law and education law practice.
-He is regularly instructed by claimants and defendants in judicial review claims.
+Jim Hirschmann is regularly instructed by claimants and defendants in judicial review claims.

-His public law practice has seen him successfully challenge the decisions of local authorities relating to public child law, homelessness, education and other regulatory matters including licensing by Ofsted.
+His public law practice has seen him successfully challenge and defend decisions made by public bodies relating to adult social care, child social care and education law (including SEND provision, school exclusions, safeguarding and other regulatory matters including licensing by Ofsted).

 Public inquiries